UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/motion.rst

    Linear Velocity
       The target linear velocity for the object.
    Angular Velocity
-      The target linear velocity for the object.
+      The target angular velocity for the object.
 L
    Determines whether the Linear Velocity specified are in Local (button depressed) or Global (button released) coordinates.